Last revision: 03/23/2023

 The Civil Code of the Philippines governs the law on contracts and lease.
-Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended by the Housing and Urban Development Coordinating Council Resolution No. 1 Series of 2017 ("HUDCC Resolution No. 1") governs lease contracts that fall under the following conditions:
+Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended and amended by the National Human Settlements Board Resolution No. 2021-02, governs lease contracts that fall under the following conditions:

 1. The property is located in the National Capital Region or highly urbanized cities and the total monthly rent ranges from One Peso (P1.00) to Ten Thousand Pesos (P10,000.00)